Skip to content

 The Maine Coon is a sturdy, large breed of cat that is known for being pretty healthy compared to other purebred cats.

-While shaking is not always serious, it usually indicates that something is wrong.
+While shaking is not always serious, it usually indicates something is wrong.

-Here are the possible reasons why a cat might shake:
+Here are some possible reasons why a cat might shake:

 Fear